pglez82/git_cheatsheet/README.md

 git checkout master #change to the branch where we want to merge the changes git merge <feature_x>
 ```
+Note: With `git merge` we are merging the branch <feature_x> into master in this case locally.
+When working in teams it is much better to use a **GitHub Pull Request** to merge feature branches.
+This way, other developers in the teams will be able to peer review our changes, making the workflow much better and collaborative.

 After mergin the branch is very common to **delete the branch**:
 ```bash